mihaigalos/miniboot/README.md

 # Requirements

 Miniboot depends on [avr-bootloader-common](https://github.com/mihaigalos/avr-bootloader-common/) for commonalities between bootloaders.
+This dependency will be automatically downloaded by `bazel` so you don't have to.

 Flash size requirements are <2kBytes.
 With respect to RAM, AtMega328p's 2kBytes should be enough, actual stack usage is way lower than that anyway.
 ```